-115.373 Reporting to residents Auditor Overall Determination: Meets Standard Auditor Discussion The RJDC Operations Manual requires that any resident who makes an allegation that he or she suffered sexual in the facility is informed verbally or in writing as to whether the allegation has been determined to be substantiated, unsubstantiated, or unfounded following an investigation.
+115.373 Reporting to residents Auditor Overall Determination: Meets Standard Auditor Discussion The RJDC Operations Manual requires that any resident who alleges that he or she suffered sexual in the facility is informed verbally or in writing as to whether the allegation has been determined to be substantiated, unsubstantiated, or unfounded following an investigation.
 In the past 12 months there were no criminal or administrative investigations of alleged resident sexual abuse conducted.
 Discussion with the PREA Coordinator confirmed that if a criminal investigation is conducted by an outside agency, City of Richmond Police Department, the agency requests the relevant information from the outside agency in order to inform the resident as to the outcome of the investigation.
-There were no investigation stated by an outside agency in the past 12 months.
-The operations manual requires that following a resident's allegation that a staff member has committed sexual abuse against a resident, the agency/facility subsequently informs the resident (unless the agency has determined that the allegation is unfounded) whenever: the staff member is no longer posted within the resident's unit, the staff member is no longer employed at the facility, the agency learns that the staff member has been indicted on a charge related to sexual abuse within the facility.
+There were no investigations completed by an outside agency in the past 12 months.
+The operations manual requires that following a resident's allegation that a staff member has committed sexual abuse against a resident, the agency/facility subsequently informs the resident (unless the agency has determined that the allegation is unfounded) whenever: the staff member is no longer posted within the resident's unit, the staff member is no longer employed at the facility, the agency learns that the staff member has been indicted on a charge related to sexual abuse within the facility, or the agency learns that the staff member has been convicted on a charge related to sexual abuse within the facility.
 All such notifications and attempts of notifications shall be documented.
 There have been no substantiated or unsubstantiated complaints of sexual abuse committed by a staff member against a resident in the facility in the past 12 months.
-The operations manual further states that following a resident's allegation that her or she has been no substantiated or unsubstantiated complaints of sexual abuse committed by a staff member against a resident in the facility in the past 12 months.
-The operations manual further states that following a resident's allegation that her or she has been ne sexually abused by another resident in the facility the agency subsequently informs the alleged victim whenever: the agency learns that the alleged abuser has been ind Evidence relied upon to make auditor determination: RJDC Operations Manual RJDC Pre-Audit Questionnaire Interview with PREA Coordinator
+The operations manual further states that following a resident's allegation that her or she has been sexually abused by another resident in the facility the agency subsequently informs the alleged victim whenever: the agency learns that the alleged abuser has been indicted on a charge related to sexual abuse within the facility; or the agency learns that the alleged abuser has been convicted on a charge related to sexual abuse within the facility.
+All such notifications are documented.
+There have been no notifications to residents pursuant to this standard in the past 12 months.

+Evidence relied upon to make auditor determination:

+- RJDC Operations Manual

+- RJDC Pre-Audit Questionnaire

+- Interview with PREA Coordinator